Teaching Awards

 Award Information

 $7,000 award; one semester of research leave at full pay; $5,000 research award.
-Because this important award is available only to tenure-track assistant professors and because it includes an additional semester of research leave, chairs should nominate their assistant-professor colleagues with stellar teaching records before they are considered for tenure, even if the department nominates an associate or full professor the same year.
+Because this award is available only to tenure-track assistant professors and because it includes an additional semester of research leave, chairs should nominate their assistant-professor colleagues with stellar teaching records before they are considered for tenure.

 Excellence in Education Abroad Award